mirzlab/mirzlab.github.io/_posts/2017-07-16-cas5-oidc-provider.md

 cas.authn.ldap[0].bindCredential=password
 ```

 {% include note.html content="Here the LDAP bind password is specified in plain text.
-Check [this blog post](https://apereo.github.io/2017/03/24/cas51-ldapauthnjasypt-tutorial) if you want to specify specify an encrypted value." %}
+Check [this blog post](https://apereo.github.io/2017/03/24/cas51-ldapauthnjasypt-tutorial) if you want to specify an encrypted value." %}

 ### Build CAS webapp